Shailly0502/bob-Tech_Diwane/idea/README.md

 * Supports Multilingual _(Hindi,English)_
 * MICR Verification.
+* To match if amount in words match with amount in number so as to ensure correctiveness of mentioned information of cheque.
 * Checks if a transaction is NEFT or RTGS.
 * Reduce Human Efforts _(By automating process of verification and data updation after processing)
 * Reduce Processing time _(Machine take less time than humans so it fastens the cheque processing time )